jacoscaz/quadstore/README.md

 ## SPARQL

-SPARQL queries can be executed against a `Quadstore` instance using any query engine capable of querying across data sources implementing the relevant RDF/JS interfaces.
+SPARQL queries can be executed against a `Quadstore` instance using any query engine capable of querying across RDF/JS data sources.

-An example of one such engine is [quadstore-comunica][c2], an engine built as a custom distribution and configuration of [Comunica][c1]:
+An example of one such engine is [quadstore-comunica][c2], an engine built as a custom distribution and configuration of [Comunica][c1] that implements the [RDF/JS Query spec][c4].:

 > Comunica is a knowledge graph querying framework. [...]
 Comunica is a meta
 > query engine using which query engines can be created.
 It does this by